Starting a Window Cleaning Business

 - A Service in High Demand

 Some people choose to become window cleaners because the working hours are flexible and allow them to meet other commitments.
-Some becuase it’s a straightforward business in which its possible to earn a very good salary.
-Some choose window cleaning because they are tired of stressful working conditions.
+Some because it’s a straightforward business in which its possible to earn a very good salary.
+Others choose window cleaning because they are tired of stressful working conditions.
 Others want a simple business of their own that has low start-up costs and can start earning them an income almost immediately.

 We have helped thousands of people with no previous experience of running a business to get up and running, while avoiding the pitfalls that many new window cleaners fall into.

 “I Don’t Like Heights!”